ukff/kyma-environment-broker/docs/user/04-30-custom-networking-configuration.md

 # Custom Networking Configuration

-To create a Kyma runtime with a custom IP range for worker nodes, specify the additional `networking` provisioning parameters.
+To create a Kyma runtime with a custom IP range for worker Nodes, specify the additional **networking** provisioning parameters.
 See the example:

 ```bash
    export VERSION=1.15.0